 Is biking in Mendoza wine country on your adventure list?
 Although we certainly advise against drinking and driving in any case, taking a leisurely bike ride through beautiful Argentina vineyards while tasting some of the local wine is certainly a great bucket list item, as long as it’s done in moderation, of course.

-Guest contributor, Kirsten Gallagher, recently had a long adventure through Argentina, which included a two-wheeled, wine-tasting mission through some of Mendoza’s famed bodegas.
+Guest contributor, Kirsten Gallagher, recently had a long adventure through Argentina, including a visit to Iguazu Falls.
+She also enjoyed a two-wheeled, wine-tasting mission through some of Mendoza’s famed bodegas.
 Read on to see if this boomer travel adventure in South America is for you.

 A Mendoza Wine Country bike ride